 At: 17 boulevard Jourdan, Harraucourt Room, 75014 Paris

 For the OFFI website: Click here

 The enrolment process is completed only after the acceptance letter is received, the residence permit/visa has been issued (if required) and the student has arrived in France.

 As with most higher education intuitions, students must first complete the administrative enrolment at which point a certificat de scolarité (study certificate) and a student ID card are issued; together these confirm legal status as a student.
 After this administrative enrolment, the student may enrol in courses.

 There are two main welcome/orientation centres for foreign students in Paris:

 - acc&ss Paris Centre of the Cité Internationale Universitaire

 - Foreign Students Office (Service des Boursiers Etrangers) at the International Welcome Centre of the Centre Régional des Œuvres Universitaires et Scolaires (Crous de Paris)

 The Cité Internationale Universitaire is a residency campus for students, researchers and artists from around the world attending higher education institutions in the Île-de-France.
 The Cité has 5,700 housing units as well as cultural services, entertainment venues and restaurants.
-The Reception Office is open all year and can provide information on housing options, assistance with finding a job and connecting with other students.
+The acc&ss Paris Centre is open all year and can provide information on housing options, assistance with finding a job and connecting with other students.